MikeTheHash/LinuxInstallers/README.md

-Small project open to those who would like to help automate the installation processes of programming languages ​​/ programs on discord, so that those who do not have an exact knowledge of the terminal can find this repository which will be their salvation, for many things, while those a little more ## experienced can add scripts for automating the installation processes in order to help less experienced.
+Small project open to those who would like to help automate the installation processes of programming languages ​​/ programs on discord, so that those who do not have an exact knowledge of the terminal can find this repository which will be their salvation, for many things, while those a little more

 ________________________________________________________________________